Cynical Weather Plugin

 Note that these values are from computer models of your location.
 They do not take account of your particular local environment.
 For example, if you have a concrete pad around your house, you will find that your measured air temperature is significantly higher than the open field environment used by the model.
 On the other hand, you don't need to buy and maintain a weather station for this.

 The device states are pretty much the same as those of a Location.

 Daily Forecast Device

 The device states are similar to those of the underlying Location device.
-However, instead of temperature, it offers minimum and maximum temperature values.
+The temperature given is a daily average; the tempmin and tempmax states predict the daily low and high values.
 Also note that daily forecast values are variously either sums, extrema, or averages.
-Consult the Dark Sky documentation for details as needed.
+Consult the Visual Crossing documentation for details as needed.